furacca/cuterle/README.md

 **TOP PRIORITY**
 - Enable python argument command line to be bash script friendly (in the next update)
 - Change the InterPro annotation in the draw with the SMART domain description (e.g. from "von Willebrand Factor A" to "VWFA")
+- Add a legend for the reducted domain name

 **MEDIUM PRIORITY**
 - Domain summary table exported as ~.csv or ~.tsv